fleetdm/fleet/handbook/community.md

 For PRs that aren't ready to merge:

-- Thank the contributor for their hard work and explain why we aren't merging the changes.
+- Thank the contributor for their hard work and explain why we can't merge the changes yet.
 - Encourage the contributor to reach out in the #fleet channel of osquery Slack to get help from the rest of the community.
 - Offer code review and coaching to help get the PR ready to go (see note below)
 - Keep an eye out for any updates or responses.